By Eli Yokley

-32% of likely Democratic primary voters said Biden was their first choice for the nod to take on President Donald Trump, including 34% of Democratic women.
+32% of Democratic primary voters said Biden was their first choice for the nod to take on President Donald Trump, including 34% of Democratic women.

 Those figures are down just 1 percentage point from last week’s tracking survey.